santolucito/santolucito.github.io/ggu/camp/index.md

 You must be currently enrolled as a GGU degree student.

-You do NOT need a visa.
+You will need a B visa.
+You can obtain this simply by filling out a form online.
+This visa is free.
+More instructions will follow upon acceptance to the program.

 You must have valid health insurance that will cover your time in the states.
 You may need to buy travelers insurance for this.